ViralTexts/gtr-clusters/clusters/18520820-sn84023127-PropertiesOfTheTomato.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+1st.
+That ; the tomato) i* one of the
+most powerful t!r obstruents ot the Mate­
+ria Medie at I tit:it in all those r.fVrrtioiiN
+of the Siv i. ami other organs where cal­
+omel is indicated, it is probably ti e most
+t ll. etise a. d It ;s&quot;. harmful r? medial agent
+know :i to the pro 1? &gt;-ion.
 ti &#x27;I&#x27;ll. ? a eln niical t .tract will proba­
 bly soon be obt iir d from it which will
 altogether -ttpi i le the use of calontcl